cocos/cocos-docs/en/extension/extends-panel.md

 }
 ```

-Currently the extension allow user define one panel in the `package.json`.
+Currently the extension allow user defining one panel in the `package.json`.
 The `main` field is the entry point of the panel, it is similar to the entry point of the package.

 Also you should be known about the `type` field: